 assign a vsock device to a specific namespace, since vsock devices are not

 standard network devices.
-For now, they operate in global mode, so they are reachable from
+For now, G2H transports operate in global mode, so

-any global namespace, but not from local namespaces.
-This means that
+they are reachable from any global namespace, but not from local namespaces.

-these transports.
+through these transports.
 We plan to work on that in the future.

 Examples